gyrusdentatus/nym_autoinstall/README.md

 # nym_autoinstall 1.0 (2020-21-06)

 ## The installer and launcher for Nym mixnode /// work in progress
 ## This is an unofficial community script, created by myself, to automate this installation on multiple machines.
-## Right now only the -i flag works, see the official docs for further help.
 ---

 ### This simple script installs and let you configure and run nym-mixnode all in one go.
 Tested on Debian 10.